How To File Bankruptcy for Free in North Carolina

 - North Carolina Trustees

 If you’re struggling with massive debt and finding it hard to pay your bills, you’re not alone.
-According to the Federal Reserve, household consumer debt reached $15.24 trillion in the third quarter of 2021.
-Most of this debt was from mortgages, student loans, and credit cards.
+Many American struggle with mortgage, student loan, and credit card debt.
 If you’re facing more debt than you can handle, filing for Chapter 7 bankruptcy may be the right decision to give you and your family a fresh start.

 Before you file bankruptcy, you may want to seek debt relief alternatives by working with your creditors.
 Debt relief programs sometimes offer repayment plans on your debt.
 But sometimes signing up for a debt relief program could put you in a worse financial position, and seeking bankruptcy relief may be a better option.
 Filing for Chapter 7 bankruptcy doesn’t have to be super complicated, and the entire process may only take about four to six months from start to finish.
 You can also file for bankruptcy without hiring a lawyer.